AnnaRyb/markdownrepo/README.md

  ![screenshot](https://github.com/AnnaRyb/Screenshots/blob/main/User%20action.png)

- However, since it is single-page application, we do not know where the command 'click on buttton-sell-421198' happened and what it was meant to do.
-In such scenario, search by  particular user can be performed by returning to the business impact analysis icon and clicking on the number of affected users:
+ However, since it is a single-page application, we do not know where the command "click on 'btn_sell-421198' " was executed and what it was meant to do.
+In such scenario, search by a particular user can be performed by returning to the **business impact analysis** icon  and clicking on the **number of impacted users**:

   ![screenshot](https://github.com/AnnaRyb/Screenshots/blob/main/business%20impact%20analysis3.png)